John Nord: World Wrestling Federation (1991–1993)

-In January 1991, Nord joined the World Wrestling Federation (WWF) as The Viking.
-The following month he was renamed The Berzerker, given Mr. Fuji as a manager, and began feuding with Davey Boy Smith and Jimmy Snuka.
+In January 1991, Nord joined the World Wrestling Federation (WWF) as "The Viking".
+The following month he was renamed "The Berzerker", given Mr. Fuji as a manager, and began feuding with Davey Boy Smith and Jimmy Snuka.
 During his WWF run, Nord utilized a toned-down version of the gimmick of his deceased former partner Bruiser Brody in portraying a clumsy and cartoonish Icelandic Norseman.
 His preferred method of winning matches was by throwing his opponents over the top rope for a countout, all the while holding his wrist, licking his hand, shouting "Huss!
 Huss!", crossing his eyes, and falling flat on his back.

-He wrestled as part of a four-man team in an elimination match at the 1991 Survivor Series pay-per-view event.
+The Berzerker wrestled as part of a four-man team in an elimination match at the 1991 Survivor Series pay-per-view event.
 He was the last man eliminated for his team.
 He wrestled in the 1992 Royal Rumble for nine minutes until being eliminated by Hulk Hogan.
 He then feuded with The Undertaker, at one point attempting to stab him with his sword.
 In July 1992, he won a 40-man Battle Royal on WWF Prime Time Wrestling, and challenged Bret Hart for the WWF Championship that November.

-Nord's final appearance was as a participant in a battle royal on the February 15, 1993 edition of Monday Night Raw.
+In January 1993, the Berzerker wrestled in the 1993 Royal Rumble, being eliminated by The Undertaker.
+Nord's final WWF appearance was as a participant in a battle royal on the February 15, 1993 edition of Monday Night Raw.

 Super World Sports and WAR (1992)

-While under contract with the WWF, Nord would work for Super World of Sports in Japan in early 1992.
-He would team with Kendo Nagaski.
+While under contract with the WWF, Nord worked for Super World of Sports in Japan in early 1992.
+He teamed with Kendo Nagaski.

 In the fall of 1992, he worked for Japan's WAR teaming with former WWF wrestler King Haku.